MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Analyze that scheduled backups are running healthy and periodic backups are taken.
 Azure [Backup center](/azure/backup/backup-center-overview) can to gain more insights.

-- Prioritize the use of VMSS over VMs to enable capabilities like scale, autoscale and provide zone-redundancy.
+- Prioritize the use of Virtual Machine Scale Sets over VMs to enable capabilities like scale, autoscale and provide zone-redundancy.

-- Prioritize the use of standard images from the Azure Marketplace over custom images that need to maintained.
+- Prioritize the use of standard images from the Azure Marketplace over custom images that need to be maintained.

 - Use [Azure VM Image Builder](/azure/virtual-machines/image-builder-overview) to build and maintain customized images if required.